ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/MarioTesoro/CVE-2024-54792](https://github.com/MarioTesoro/CVE-2024-54792) :  ![starts](https://img.shields.io/github/stars/MarioTesoro/CVE-2024-54792.svg) ![forks](https://img.shields.io/github/forks/MarioTesoro/CVE-2024-54792.svg)

 ## CVE-2024-54772
- An issue was discovered in the Winbox service of MikroTik RouterOS v6.43 through v7.16.1.
-A discrepancy in response times between connection attempts made with a valid username and those with an invalid username allows attackers to enumerate for valid accounts.
+ An issue was discovered in the Winbox service of MikroTik RouterOS long-term release v6.43.13 through v6.49.13 and stable v6.43 through v7.17.2.
+A patch is available in the stable release v6.49.18.
+A discrepancy in response size between connection attempts made with a valid username and those with an invalid username allows attackers to enumerate for valid accounts.